 Office of Administrative Trials and Hearings commissioner and chief administrative law judge: Asim Rehman

-Previously the deputy commissioner for legal matters and general counsel at the Department of Correction, Asim Rehman is moving over to the city’s administrative law court, where he’ll report to he’ll report to the chief counsel to the mayor.
+Previously the deputy commissioner for legal matters and general counsel at the Department of Correction, Asim Rehman is moving over to the city’s administrative law court, where he’ll report to the chief counsel to the mayor.
 Rehman has also served in the Law Department and the office of the inspector general of the NYPD.
 Announced March 29, 2022, he is the first Muslim and South Asian American to lead the Office of Administrative Trials and Hearings.

 Office of Labor Relations commissioner: Renee Campion